Managing biofouling in Australia

-The protection and cleaning activities you undertake to manage biofouling on your vessel, can also threaten the health of our marine waters.
+The activities you undertake to manage biofouling on your vessel, can also threaten the health of our marine waters.

 The anti-fouling and in-water cleaning guidelines can help you manage risks associated with:

 - anti-fouling coatings on the hull of your vessel, including application, maintenance, removal and disposal at shore-based maintenance facilities

 - biofouling plants and animals released during in-water cleaning operations.

 Managing the risks of marine pest incursions